In five-door Hatch form, the MINI has grown up. Jonathan Crouch reports on the improved version.

 MINIMALISM environmental technologies include a shift-point display function and optimised preheating process on the diesels.
 Brake energy recuperation and need-oriented control of the fuel pump, coolant pump and other ancillary units feature on all models.
 The electromechanical power steering and map-controlled oil pumps in all engines are optimised for the most efficient use.
 There's even an optimised preheating process which delivers a 50 per cent reduction in the energy required to start the diesel engines.

 There will have been whole legions of potential buyers who would have liked a MINI Hatch but who found the car just too small to meet their requirements.
 Some of these customers will have migrated to the bigger Countryman, but it's a reasonable bet that many felt that the Countryman didn't offer the look that attracted them to the Hatch and have gone shopping elsewhere.
-The five-door Hatch is the car that will not only mop up those lost sales but will also attract new buyers to the marque who might have been considering a typical Focus/Astra class family hatch and can now justify choosing a MINI.
+The five-door Hatch is the car that aims not only to mop up those lost sales but also attract new buyers to the marque who might have been considering a typical Focus/Astra class family hatch and can now justify choosing a MINI.